sy1121/CrawlDroid/README.md

 ## CrawlDroid
 ###  Introduction
- This is a site to display the test result of CrawlDroid.
-We perform CrawlDroid on 46 open source applications and 12 real commercial applications to evaluate the feasibility of the technique.
+CrawlDroid is a toolset for GUI Testing of Android Applications.  it designs a novel feedback-based exploration strategy to reduce the cost of testing time, and  leverages manual-encoded tests to mine some domain knowledge about apps to improve code coverage.
+In order to  evaluate the effectiveness of the technique, we conduct some  empirical studies on 46 open source applications and 12 commercial applications.
 The numerical result is shown in the table.

 | Subject       | BFS-states   |  BFS-EG  |BFS-AC|BFS-MT| F-states   | F-EG  |F-AC|F-MT|